Better standards for insurance in super

 Having worked on the Code since the beginning, we’re keen to meet all requirements as soon as we can and seeing the rest of the industry do the same.

-Progress to date sees that we have fully implemented approximately 70% of the Code requirements and are well advanced in simplifying and improving our claims processes, member enquiries and the way in which we provide insurance benefits to members.
+Progress to date sees that we have fully implemented over 90% of the Code requirements including simplifying and improving our claims processes, member enquiries and the way in which we provide insurance benefits to members.

 Below is a more detailed update on our progress against each of the Code Sections: